Infoland/iProva-REST-API-examples/ClientErrors.md

 A 404 is not returned when the logged in user does not have read permissions, in that case a 403 should be returned.

 ## 500 Internal server error
 Returned when something is wrong with the API.
 The reason phrase will never be altered.
 The body will contain an error_code.
-The error_code returned can be used to look up the error in iProva.
+The error_code returned can be used to look up the error in the product.

 ```javascript
 {